iraikov/chicken-kdtree/README.md

 ## Documentation

-This library implements a [[http://en.wikipedia.org/wiki/K-d_tree|k-d tree]], a data structure for organizing and searching points in k-dimensional space.
+This library implements a K-D tree (http://en.wikipedia.org/wiki/K-d_tree), which is a data structure for organizing and searching points in k-dimensional space.

-The k-d tree is a binary search tree in which every branching node contains a k-dimensional point, and every leaf node contains a set of points.
+The K-D tree is a binary search tree in which every branching node contains a k-dimensional point, and every leaf node contains a set of points.
 Every branching node represents a splitting hyperplane that divides the space into two parts, known as half-spaces.